-- State diagrams are used to show how objects respond to different service requests and the state transitions triggered by these requests. - ♦ State diagrams are useful high-level models of a system or an object's run-time behavior. - You don't usually need a state diagram for all of the objects in the system.
-Many of the objects in a system are relatively simple and a state model adds unnecessary detail to the design.
+- State diagrams show how objects respond to different service requests - State diagrams are useful to note object's run-time behavior - You don't usually need a state diagram for all of the objects in the system. - Many of the objects in a system are relatively simple and a state model adds unnecessary detail to the design.